BitNixLLC/OnDemandRemote/README.md

 - Keeping the system and software up to date with security patches.
 - Implementing authentication and authorization mechanisms to ensure only authorized users can execute scripts.
 - Logging and monitoring script execution to detect and respond to any suspicious activities.
+- Ensuring scripts with credentials and files that can potentially leak sensitive information are not within the public directory.

+This code repository is intended to show the raw code as an example.
+Our organization, being primarily open source, maintains a level of openness with our clientele by demonstrating code running on our systems.
+Proper security and operational procedures must be followed to secure the environment when deploying this code.
+BitNix does not create and maintain these repositories for other users to directly use; they are intended for openness.
+However, the code itself may be used by anyone as per the Unlicense.

 ## License
 This project is licensed under the Unlicense.
 See the [LICENSE](LICENSE) file for details.